fyzoc/ntt_data/README.md

 Utilized from Log4j library to track each and every step which supposed to be logged.
 When the test is executed, the Logs package and a log.txt file are created.
 And the logs are attended to this file.

+# Test Report
+When the test is finished,it gives a cucumber-report.It was created under target package under xml-report.